The Hatchets (album release) • Caley Conway • Barely Civil

 (Milwaukee, WI)

-Genre: Garage Rock
+Genre: Emo, Indie Rock

 I’ll Figure This Out, Barely Civil’s sophomore full-length, offers temporary solutions to this existential concern.
 With Chris Teti (TWIABP, Fiddlehead) joining as producer, the band’s massive live energy translates into concise, yet expansive arrangements.
 “Box for My Organs” slams sonic triumph against plainspoken self-doubt.
 Grief and guilt are on the same plane in “Bottom of the Lake,” while the band contemplates the sustainability of burning their twenties at both ends on “The Worst Part of December.”